psibir/word-link/readme.md

 **Examples:**

-1. Search for the term "example" in the current directory and display the results in the console:
+Search for the term "example" in the current directory and display the results in the console:

    ```bash
    python main.py example .
    ```

-2. Search for the term "example" in the directory "documents" and save the results as an HTML file named "output.html":
+Search for the term "example" in the directory "documents" and save the results as an HTML file named "output.html":

    ```bash
    python main.py example documents -o output.html
    ```

+See the `/examples/readme.md` for instructions on running a demo of the word-link module.

 ### Output